 How often should I replace my sports bra?

 Conventional wisdom claims between 30 and 70 washes.
 However, this highly depends on how often you wear it, how much the bra gets worn down, and your comfort level.
-A ratty old sports bra is not the same as a ratty old T-shirt.
 The biggest element to watch is when the seams and supportive material break down.

 A bra with sewn seams around the chest and shoulders can get stretched out pretty easily, especially with more budget bras, and that leads to a lower level of support, which can be painful for the breasts and back.
-Our team found some durability issues with the Patagonia Switchback Sports Bra but were able to wear the Smartwool Intraknit Racerback Bra for many multiday trips and day runs for months on end without seeing any sign of wear.
+We could wear the Smartwool Intraknit Racerback Bra for many multiday trips and day runs for months on end without seeing any sign of wear.

 You can go by feel, but if the bra starts becoming threadbare or you start bouncing around, it’s probably time to replace it.